 As discussed in Section 1.3, field supervision of drilling and sampling by a suitably qualified and experienced geotechnical engineer or engineering geologist is recommended.
+It is also important to have a suitability experienced driller carrying out the drilling and sampling.

 Supervision of SPT testing performed for liquefaction assessment is particularly important in order to ensure that the test results are as consistent and accurate as possible, and to note any issues that might affect the results and how these were corrected.

-A more detailed discussion of the specific steps performed during standard penetration testing for liquefaction assessment is contained in Appendix D. In NZ and US practice, there are commonly three types of drop hammers (donut, safety, and automatic) and four types of drill rods (N, NW, A, and AW) used to conduct the SPT.
+In New Zealand and US practice, there are commonly three types of drop hammers (donut, safety, and automatic) and four types of drill rods (N, NW, A, and AW) used to conduct the SPT.
 The validity of the test results for liquefaction assessment are highly dependent upon the equipment used and operator performing the test.

 The most important factor in performing SPT is the energy efficiency of the test system.
-The theoretical energy of the free-fall hammer system, with the specified mass and drop height, is 48 kg-m; however the actual energy is less, due to frictional losses and eccentric loading.
+The theoretical energy of the free-fall hammer system, with the specified mass and drop height, is 48 kg-m; however, the actual energy is less, due to frictional losses and eccentric loading.